Engineer the interactions between anything and everything

 You’ll examine the people, materials, tools, software, and other factors involved in any engineering problem.
 You’ll learn to look at the system as a whole and assess how one change will affect another element, using a variety of modelling, analysis, and design methods.

-Our project-based approach gives you lots of opportunity to apply your learning to real problems.
-Plus you’ll get two full years of work experience through our co-op program.
+Our project-based approach gives you lots of opportunity to apply your learning to real problems in a wide range of industries.
+Plus you’ll graduate with two full years of paid work experience through North America's largest co-op program.

-Once you graduate, your options are wide open: our grads go on to engineering consulting, project management, graduate school, medical school, startups, and more.
+Unlimited innovation opportunities.
+Use a "big picture" approach to solve problems.
+Our grads go on to engineering consulting, project management, graduate school, medical school, start-ups, and more.